Brunfjell/Brunfjell/README.md

-- 👋 Hi, I’m @Brunfjell
+Hi, I’m @Brunfjell

-- 👀 I’m interested in learning to code
-- 🌱 I’m currently learning HTML, CSS, Javascript, Java, C++, Python
-- 💞️ I’m looking to collaborate on any projects that could make use of my skill
-- 📫 How to reach me ...
+  I’m an IT enthusiast exploring the world of software development.
+Currently learning HTML, CSS, JavaScript, Java, C++, and Python.
+Interested in building projects to strengthen my skills and learn from real-world experience.
+Open to collaborating on beginner-friendly projects or anything where I can contribute and grow
+You can reach me here on GitHub or via email at brunfjellhalfbor@gmail.com.

 <!---
 Brunfjell/Brunfjell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.